| |

 far as I can get from my house and still be in

-sense of anticipation.
-I have been visiting this
+with a sense of anticipation.
+I had been told

-chancel had been restored in the 1870s as an
+that the chancel had been restored in the 1870s

-Anglican parish church of appropriate size - for
+as an Anglican parish church of appropriate size

 roofless and derelict only twenty years ago was